oliverjrupprecht/LocalChat/README.md

 **Key Features:**
 - Local-First: Your data never leaves your machine.
 It talks directly to your local Ollama instance.
 - Real-time Markdown Rendering: Model responses are and formatted instantly from Markdown.
 (Most modern models reply in Markdown format)
 - Persistent Session Logging: Chat sessions are logged in an internal Sqlite database.
-Sessions can be rebooted if necessary.
+Sessions can be rebooted if necessary. (not fully implemented)
 - Streaming Responses: No waiting for the full block; get tokens as they are generated for a fluid conversation. (not fully implemented)
 - Automatic Model Management: Loads model on startup and frees it from memory when leaving the application.